Data quality, concepts and methodology: Data quality, concepts and methodology

 The relatively small size of the housing market in these three cities makes it difficult to construct reliable price indexes for new houses.
 To compensate, the price movements of rental accommodation are used to approximate the price movements of new houses.
 The rent information itself is collected using different pricing frequencies and collection methods than in the rest of the country.
 Because of these problems, the indexes for Rented Accommodation and Owned Accommodation are not published for these three cities.
 Further, the all-items indexes published for these three cities are not strictly comparable with the same indexes for the provinces or the other sixteen cities.

-Calculation of urban centre indexes
+Calculation of city indexes

 Each month, the previous month’s seasonally adjusted index is subject to revision.
 On an annual basis, the seasonally adjusted values for the last three years are revised with the January data release.
 Since these revisions can lead to changes in both the levels and movements of the indexes, users employing the CPI for indexation purposes are advised to use the unadjusted indexes.